damianhakert/damianhakert.github.io/source/posts/2016-09-28-automated-debian-package-build-with-gitlab-ci.html.md

 ## Configure GitLab CI

-Now, the prepared Docker container has to be registered for the current project, in which a package is to be built:
+Now, the prepared Docker container has to be [registered for the current project][ci-docker-registry], in which a package is to be built:

 ```shell
 gitlab-ci-multi-runner register \